benswift/benswift.github.io/research.md

 permalink: /research/
 ---

-{% asset images/pages/ben-soundscapes-21.jpg alt="Ben performing at Soundscapes #21, Photo by Adam Thomas" %}
+{% asset images/pages/ben-soundscapes-21.jpg @pic alt="Ben performing at Soundscapes #21, Photo by Adam Thomas" %}

 I am a multidisciplinary researcher and Senior Lecturer in the Research School of Computer Science at the [Australian National